How to Manage Revenue Recognition in Salesforce | With Examples

 Free Trial

-A free trial usually precedes the completion of the sale.
-In other words, you can’t regard the deal as closed won because the customer hasn’t committed to signing the contract or paying for the service.
+A free trial typically precedes the sale.
+In other words, you can't regard the deal as closed unless the customer has committed to signing the contract or paying for the service.

-Therefore, for a free trial, you set the Close Date and Product Schedules Start Date for when the trial ends.
+Therefore, for a free trial, you set the Close Date and the Product Schedule's Start Date to indicate when the trial ends.

-Of course, the trial gets extended sometimes.
+Of course, trials are sometimes extended.
 With Product Schedules by GSP, when you change the Close Date of a pipeline opportunity, the schedules automatically shift to the same number of days.
-This process keeps the revenue recognition report aligned with when the customer signs the contract.
+This process ensures the revenue recognition report remains aligned with the date the customer signs the contract.

 Chargeable proof of concept

-This method differs from a free trial because the customer pays a fee for the proof-of-concept.
-The best way to handle this is by using two different opportunities.
+This method differs from a free trial because the customer pays a fee for the proof of concept.
+The best approach is to utilize two different opportunities.

-The first opportunity represents the sales process up to securing the proof-of-concept.
+The first opportunity represents the sales process up to securing a proof of concept.
 The product schedules on this opportunity reflect the relatively short-term nature of the proof-of-concept.

 No charge period

-This scenario is different to the free trial or proof of concept.
+This scenario differs from a free trial or proof of concept.
 It occurs when you are in a competitive situation and trying to persuade the customer to switch from an incumbent provider.

 The customer is willing to move to your service before their contract with the existing provider ends.
 However, they don't want to pay for both services simultaneously.
 That means you agree to a reduced or no-charge period until the customer's contract expires.

-Doing this aligns the revenue recognition report with the period the customer pays for the service.
+Doing this aligns the revenue recognition report with the period during which the customer pays for the service.
+Additionally, it allows the no-charge period to be accurately reflected in the report.

 S-curve revenue recognition